Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 I aim to provide empathy, kindness and a respectful space, where you can take the time to explore and reflect on the issue you have brought and work towards a more happier and healthier way of being.

 As an integrative therapist, I regard each person as unique and tailor my approach accordingly.
 I would describe my work as relational, embodied and holistic.
 I draw from a wide range of thinking and techniques and seek to understand the entirety of the person I am working with.
 This might include thoughts, feelings, emotions, bodily awareness, beliefs and dreams.
-I also consider the importance of external factors of the person I work with - their community, culture, social influences and spirituality - if it feels relevant.
+I also consider the importance of external factors of the person I work with - their community, culture, social influences and relationship to spirituality - if it feels relevant for that particular person.

 It is important that you take the time to choose the right therapist for you.
 I believe the quality of the relationship is at the very heart of successful therapy.
 With that in mind, I offer an initial meeting with no obligation to continue should you wish.
 It is a chance for me to better understand what it is that you hope to gain from therapy and for you to get a feel for me, how I work, and to ask any questions about the process.
 I will also explain my way of working and policy on confidentiality, cancellations, appointment times and fees.

 - I am also very happy to arrange a brief telephone call to talk through any questions you might have about therapy, prior to booking an initial meeting.
 You are more than welcome to email or ring me on 07946 432 669 for an informal discussion.

 Training, qualifications & experience